MaxAnderson95/Random-Password-Generator/README.md

 A Random Password Generator Written in PowerShell!

 ## Features
-* Static or random length (based on a given range)
+* Static or random length (based on a given range) using `-Length` switch.
-* The ability to specifiy character sets to use: Upper Case, Lower Case, Numbers, Symbols
+* The ability to specifiy character sets to use: Upper Case, Lower Case, Numbers, Symbols.
-* The ability to exclude ambiguous characters
+* The ability to exclude ambiguous characters with `-ExcludeAmbiguousCharacters` switch.
-* The ability to output multiple passwords
+* The ability to output multiple passwords with `-Count` switch.
-* The ability to copy to clipboard with `-CopyToClipboard` switch
+* The ability to copy to clipboard with `-CopyToClipboard` switch.
 * Checks that the randomly generated password meets complexity requirements spcified.
 If it doesn't it re-generates it.
 * Verbose output